 Meet and mingle with others Aldersgate UMC as well as gardeners from The Giving Garden.

 Date: 10/14/2017 (Sat.)

 Time: 10:30am - 11:30am CDT

 The Giving Garden

-The Giving Garden, Carrollton’s first community garden, is proud to announce that we donated 2,235 lbs. of fresh, organic produce to Christian Community Action and Aldersgate UMC’s Food Share in 2016.
-That’s more than A WHOLE TON of organic fruit, vegetables, and herbs so that everyone in our community may enjoy good nutrition!
-Since our first harvest in 2010, we have donated more than 10,000 lbs.!
-A big “Thank You” to our gardeners, our many volunteers, and everyone who has helped to support the garden over the years!
+The Giving Garden, Carrollton’s first community garden, is proud to announce that it has finally reached its 12,000 lb. milestone!
+Since its inception in 2010, we have donated over SIX TONS of organic fruit, vegetables, and herbs to Christian Community Action and AUMC Food Share so that everyone in our community may enjoy good nutrition.
+Just this year alone, we have donated A WHOLE TON of produce!
+And yes, plants actually grow in this hot Texas summer heat!
+A big “Thank You” to our gardeners, volunteers, and everyone who has helped to support the garden over the years!

 For more information about the garden, visit: www.givinggardenofcarrollton.org

 Statement of support from Carrollton's new mayor, Kevin Falconer: